suncanibreg/suncanibreg/README.md

  7. positioned and designed checkbox, radio button, text input field (HTML,CSS)

-Thats it folks, for now.
+That's it folks, for now.

 God bless you all.